swyxio/ai-notes/TEXT.md

 			- gpt4 cannot plan ahead
 			- writing jokes - cant plan punchline
 			- "how many words are in the full response in this prompt"
+	- econ professor sees gpt3.5 to gpt4 rise from D to an A in econ https://betonit.substack.com/p/gpt-retakes-my-midterm-and-gets-an
+- system prompt for gpt4 needs world building. - example https://twitter.com/kevinafischer/status/1637234946434809858/photo/1

 ## Applications